-The environmental effects presented in this section include the preferred alternative, which includes the completion of the Phase 2 portion of the restoration of Indian River Inlet North Beach berm and dune system for approximately a distance extending approximately 5,000 feet north from the north jetty of the inlet.
-The completion of the Phase 2 beach restoration will require approximately 500,000 cubic yards of sand to be dredged from the Indian River Inlet Ebb Shoal (IRI-Ebb A) and placed along the North Beach shoreline.
-The preferred plan also includes the future restoration of the North Beach shoreline, on an as needed basis either to supplement the existing sand bypass plant operation or for major storm repairs and would utilize either the Indian River Inlet Flood Shoal or the Indian River Inlet Ebb Shoal (both IRI Ebb-A and IRI Ebb-B) as the sand sources.
+The environmental effects presented in this section include the preferred alternative, which includes the completion of Phase 2 of the restoration of the North Beach berm and dune system for a distance extending approximately 5,000 feet north from the north jetty of the inlet.
+The completion of Phase 2 will require approximately 500,000 cubic yards of sand to be dredged from the Indian River Inlet Ebb Shoal (IRI-Ebb A) and placed along the North Beach shoreline.
+The preferred plan also includes dredging sand from IRI Ebb-A and the IRI Flood Shoal for periodic nourishment, on an as needed basis when the sand bypass plant is inoperable operation and major storm repairs.
 This section also considers the effects of the no action alternative.